fabianheussner/nuxt-portfolio/content/about.md

 ::text-image-right
 ---
 label: Besides work…
-title: I love cycling, vietnamese coconut coffee and plants.
+title: I love cycling, coconut coffee and greenery.
 message: Outside of work you can often meet me on my road bike in the greater Hamburg area or even crossing the Alps.
 I draw inspiration and strength primarily from nature, my love for mountaineering and the photography of impressive architecture.
 imageSource: /img/Portrait_BG-Edit-S.png
 imageDescription: Profile picture Fabian Heußner